apache/incubator-kie-tools/packages/online-editor/docs/DEV_DEPLOYMENTS_ARCHITECTURE.md

 1. KIE Sandbox will zip all the files in the workspace being deployed (ignoring .git directories);
 2. Then it will load the chosen deployment option (Custom Image or Kogito Quarkus Blank app) YAML files and modify them dynamically:
    - Applying the required patches to set KIE Sandbox labels, annotations, and resource names;
-   - Applying patches related to the parameters set in the deployment modal (each parameter correspond to a set of patches and tokens);
+   - Applying patches related to the parameters set in the deployment modal (each parameter corresponds to a set of patches and tokens);
    - Interpolate all tokens with their corresponding values, including parameters;
    - Split the YAML files into multiple YAMLs, making one per resource kind.
 3. Using the Kubernetes resource name and the list of API endpoints saved, requests are made to the cluster to apply each resource YAML, saving the returned resource ID locally to be referenced later.